 Engineering Rock Stars

 Amy is gradually getting better.
 With that, life begins to get back to the normal routine.
 We watched a bit of TV Saturday night, and the anniversary of the Challenger disaster meant that the History Channel was running a lot of space-related programming.
 We watched part of a program we had both seen before about the Russian space program.
-I set up TiVo to record the next program, which was repeat of one I had somehow managed to miss.
+I set up TiVo to record the next program, which was a repeat of one I had somehow managed to miss.
 It was a 2-hour special based on Gene Kranz’s book Failure Is Not An Option.
 The special is all about Mission Control at NASA from the beginning of the space program all the way through the Apollo missions.
 I was riveted.

 Amazing Machines